The Revival of the Jack-in-the-Green

 In 2020 The Hastings Jack in the Green put in an appearance as part of an incredible three day online event.

-In 2021 The Hastings Jack was back in his full glory in an incredible online event around the Town of Hastings.
+In 2021 The Hastings Jack was back in his full glory in a wonderful online event around the Town of Hastings.

 Bristol Jack in the Green (Revived 1992)